thelfer/MFrontGenericInterfaceSupport/docs/papers/joss/paper.md

   used in a finite strain analysis based on the appropriate deformation and stress measures as well as reference configurations).

-This is error-prone and may lead to spurious or even worse inexact results.
+In the authors' experience, this is error-prone in particular for inexperienced users and may lead to spurious or even worse inexact results.

 `MGIS` introduces a very different approach: the user only declares the shared library, the behaviour and the modelling hypothesis